beerphp/meta/README.md

 A great way is to open an issue, or browse through some of the repos from other cities to see what they're up to.

+## Assets

+Feel free to use any stuff from the `/assets` folder of this repo for the benefit of the community.
+We always publish source files so you can easily change it and specify your city.

 ## Code of conduct

 All events, activities, and internet spaces which bear the BeerPHP name are subject to the [Conf Code of Conduct](http://confcodeofconduct.com/).